- About that funding in crisis (no need to panic; yet)

 Architects (in particular, Operation PPE and other initiatives) will help manufacture protective equipment like face shields and masks using their skills and 3D printing.
 Despite the fact it’s not actual medical equipment, it’s far much better than hand-made masks and bandanas doctors in hospitals where first thousands of masks have been distributed to.

-MIT developed a wireless box (“set it and forget it” style, according to developers) that can detect COVID-19 patients’ movement and breathing at home — for a remote care.
+MIT developed a wireless box (“set it and forget it” style, according to developers) that can detect COVID-19 patients’ movement and breathing at home — for remote care.
 Which sounds both super creepy and super cool.
 The system is being tested at the Heritage Assisted Living facility, among senior patients.

 Shortages take their toll on healthcare systems all over the world, so researchers from Cranfield University (UK) and Georgia Tech and Emory University (USA) collaborated to develop emergency ventilators for continuous care for COVID-19 patients via repurposing resuscitation bags, usually carried by ambulances.